koala-man-64/my-own-dev-team/README.md

 - Storage Account + Blob container for documents
 - FastAPI app that queries Search and calls Azure OpenAI

+## Why this approach

+This is a “fully programmatic” RAG setup that splits cleanly into two parts:

+- **Control plane (IaC)**: create Azure resources (Search, OpenAI, Storage) reliably and repeatably.
+- **Data plane (Search objects)**: configure Search pipeline objects (datasource, skillset, index, indexer) that do the ingestion and vectorization.

+It also uses **integrated vectorization** so you can run vector search by sending *text* queries to Search, letting Search apply the index’s configured vectorizer at query-time.

+## What you’re building (high level)

+1. Upload files to Blob Storage (`kb-docs` container).
+2. An Azure AI Search indexer reads blobs, extracts text, splits into chunks, and creates embeddings for those chunks.
+3. Your FastAPI `/chat` endpoint sends a hybrid query to Search, receives top chunks, then asks Azure OpenAI to answer using those chunks as context.

 ## Prereqs

 - Azure CLI (`az`) with access to create resources